knpuniversity/contributing/knpu/documentation-bug.md

-# Uh oh: Documentation Bug
+# Uh oh: Documentation Bug!

 The *last* TODO for our PR is to create a documentation PR.
-And, honestly, because we're talking about contributing, in my opinion, making changes to the documentation is probably the easiest and most effective way to contribute to Symfony!
+And, honestly, in my opinion, making changes to the documentation is probably the easiest *and* most *effective* way to contribute to Symfony!
 There are *tons* of great ways to help the docs, even if you're *not* documenting a new feature.

 For example, imagine you're reading the docs - like the forms page.
 Then, you find something that's inaccurate or confusing.
-Well, just go back to the top, click "Edit this page", and you'll be inside an editor on GitHub where you can make some changes and create a pull request.
+Well, just go back to the top, click "Edit this page", and you'll be inside an editor on GitHub where you can make improvements and create a pull request.

 I've worked on the documentation for years.
 And the *best* way to improve it is to get feedback from real people who are trying to use it.
 Taking a few minutes